csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 The progress of the search is illustrated in Figure 3.16.
 The search proceeds immediately to the deepest level of the search tree, where the nodes have no successors.
 As those nodes are expanded, they are dropped from the frontier, so then the search “backs up” to the next deepest node that still has unexplored successors.

-The depth-first search algorithm is an instance of the graph-search algorithm in Fig- ure 3.7; whereas breadth-first-search uses a FIFO queue, depth-first search uses a LIFO queue.
+The depth-first search algorithm is an instance of the graph-search algorithm in Figure 3.7; whereas breadth-first-search uses a FIFO queue, depth-first search uses a LIFO queue.
 A LIFO queue means that the most recently generated node is chosen for expansion.
 This must be the deepest unexpanded node because it is one deeper than its parent—which, in turn, was the deepest unexpanded node when it was selected.

-As an alternative to the GRAPH-SEARCH-style implementation, it is common to im- plement depth-first search with a recursive function that calls itself on each of its children in turn.
+As an alternative to the GRAPH-SEARCH-style implementation, it is common to implement depth-first search with a recursive function that calls itself on each of its children in turn.
 (A recursive depth-first algorithm incorporating a depth limit is shown in Figure 3.17.)

 6 NoOp, or “no operation,” is the name of an assembly language instruction that does nothing.
 7 Here, and throughout the book, the “star” in C